EU member state business advisories on Israeli settlements

 Sweden

-There is no ban on trade in products from the settlements, but according to the Association Agreement between the EU and Israel, the EU and Sweden have an obligation to ensure that settlement products do not benefit from preferential tariff measures that are otherwise applicable to Israeli products.
-A judgment of the European Court of Justice in February 2010 (the “Brita” case) confirms this demarcation of Israel based on the 1967 borders.
+There is no ban on trade in products from the settlements, but according to the association agreement between the EU and Israel, the EU and Sweden have an obligation to ensure that settlement products do not benefit from preferential tariff measures that are otherwise applicable to Israeli products.
+A judgment of the European Court of Justice (CJEU) in February 2010 (the “Brita” case) confirms this demarcation of Israel based on the 1967 borders.

-In Sweden, it is the Swedish Customs authority that is responsible for such checks.
-The Customs' website provides a list of those Israeli postal codes that do not give preferential treatment given that they come from the settlements.
-Customs Administration urges Companies that import from Israel to regularly consult this list.
+In Sweden, it is the Swedish customs authority that is responsible for such checks.
+The customs’ website provides a list of those Israeli postal codes that do not give preferential treatment given that they come from the settlements.
+The customs administration urges companies that import from Israel to regularly consult this list.”

 Origin labelling for settlement goods in Swedish shops